brianr747/platform/README.md

 could switch over to working wit it.
 However, since most of what I am doing is small wrappers on top of fairly standard libraries, not seeing that as worthwhile.
 I am not too familiar with pandas, and it looks like most of what I would be doing is within pandas already.
 Instead, the effort is getting everything wrapped into a high productivity environment.

+Plans.txt has some thoughts on my plans for this project.